Tehmo3/Not-A-Robot/README.md

 !log - Reads through your entire chat logs and saves a file called textLogs.json used to store the messages.
 !text <username> - Sends a message using messages from <username>s past.
 !link <username> - Sends a link that <username> has sent in the past.
+!song - Links a song from Soundcloud or Spotify that was previously linked in the chat.
 ```

 # How to use